Jaimeloeuf/police-man/README.md

 --------------------------------------------------
 ## IAM Definition
-Definitions for "IAM and how this project treats this definition".
+Definitions for "IAM" and this project's interpretation.
 Below are the 2 parts to this IAM story, Identity provisioning and Authorization/Access-management.

 ## Identity management